 Certificate in College Teaching and Learning

-The Post Baccalaureate Professional certificate in College Teaching and Learning is designed to enhance the teaching competencies of education professionals who seek to effectively develop, implement, manage, and evaluate postsecondary learning environments.
+The Post-Baccalaureate Professional Certificate in College Teaching and Learning is designed to enhance the teaching competencies of education professionals who see to effectively develop, implement, manage, and evaluate post-secondary learning environments.
 Grounded in the latest educational research of best practices in college teaching, the program provides graduate students (from any discipline), community college instructors, adjunct, and full-time faculty at four-year institutions the opportunity to obtain the skills and knowledge to create engaging learning environments.

 The College Teaching and Learning Certificate program will provide participants with a variety of diverse learning opportunities and hands-on experiences.
-Participants will learn about the principles of adult learning and best practices for engaging students who are enrolled in post-secondary learning environments that will include community colleges, universities, training programs, and other classroom-based learning situations.
-It will also engage participants in effective course design, assessment strategies, and a variety of instructional design methods.
+Participants will learn about the principles of adult learning and best practices for engaging this unique cohort of students, effective course design, assessment strategies, and a variety of instructional design methods.
 The program is designed to be flexible in order to remain current with the changing landscape of higher education.

 Certificate Program Objectives

 Upon completing the College Teaching and Learning Certificate program, participants will be able to:

 - Develop student outcomes that are realistic, measurable, and valuable.